sumbach/modern-cljs/doc/tutorial-17.md

 ### Step 2 - Ready to go

 We're now ready to finish our `deftemplate` definition.
-Following is the entire content of the `shopping.clj` source file.
+Following is the entire content of `shopping.clj`.

 ```clj
 (ns modern-cljs.templates.shopping